 - Remember, acquiring new customers is reportedly upwards of 25 times more expensive than retaining existing ones.

 3. Adding A Personalized Touch

-Building on the importance of attention to detail, providing personalized customer service means being able to refer to vital statistics about clients,as well as communicating like a real human.
-The two things that people want from a customer service representative is you making them feel like they are not just a number, and coming across like an everyday person — this type of customer experience is what most are looking for.
+Building on the importance of attention to detail, providing personalized customer service means being able to refer to vital statistics about clients, as well as communicating like a real human.
+Whether your agents are communicating telephonically, in person or through a live chat solution, the two things that people want from a customer service representative is you making them feel like they are not just a number, and coming across like an everyday person — this type of customer experience is what most are looking for.